mistermilvusmigrans/the-milvus-way/working-results/context-and-capacity-bound-all-contact.md

 **Not yet checked**: Whether this working-result exempts itself from its own claim, given that that I myself have bounded context and capacity too, and a harder counterexample may simply not have been considered yet.
 That is a live open edge, not a closed one.

 # Open edges
-Whether this working-result's own confidence ("not fatal to the framework") has itself been tested against harder counterexamples than psychopathy, or only against the one case actually on file, has not been addressed.
+Whether this working-result's own confidence ("not fatal to the framework") has itself been tested against harder counterexamples than psychopathy.